-This research is supported in part by NSF grants CNS-0836408, CCF-0937964, and HRD-0833093, and by a subcontract from the GENI Project Office at Raytheon BBN Technologies (CNS-1346688).
+This research is supported in part by National Science Foundation grants CNS-0836408, CCF-0937964, and HRD-0833093, and by a subcontract from the GENI Project Office at Raytheon BBN Technologies (CNS-1346688).

-Author's addresses: M. A. Erazo, (current) Amazon.com, 1800 9th Ave, Seattle, WA 98101; R. Rong, and J. Liu, School of Computer and Information Science, Florida International University, Miami, Florida 33199.
+Authors' addresses: M. A. Erazo (current), Amazon.com, 1800 9th Ave., Seattle, WA 98101; email: miguel.erazo@gmail.com; R. Rong and J. Liu, School of Computer and Information Science, Florida International University, Miami, FL 33199; emails: {rrong001, liux}@cis.fiu.edu.

 Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies show this notice on the first page or initial screen of a display along with the full citation.
 Copyrights for components of this work owned by others than ACM must be honored.
 Abstracting with credit is permitted.
 To copy otherwise, to republish, to post on servers, to redistribute to lists, or to use any component of this work in other works requires prior specific permission and/or a fee.
 Permissions may be requested from Publications Dept., ACM, Inc., 2 Penn Plaza, Suite 701, New York, NY 10121-0701 USA, fax +1 (212) 869-0481, or permissions@acm.org.

-impractical for studying certain important aspects, such as application scaling and robustness issues against diverse environments, and asking what-if questions.
+ity; it is difficult, if not impossible, to test applications not supported by the prescribed setup of the physical environment.
+They are also limited in scale, which makes it impractical for studying certain important aspects, such as application scaling and robustness issues against diverse environments, and asking what-if questions.

-- Simulation (e.g., NS-2 [Breslau et al. 2000] and OPNET [Chang 1999]) can be effective at capturing overall design aspects, answering what-if questions, and revealing complex system characteristics, such as multi-scale interactions, self-organizing behaviors, and emergent phenomena.
+- -Simulation (e.g., NS-2 [Breslau et al. 2000] and OPNET [Chang 1999]) can be effective at capturing overall design aspects, answering what-if questions, and revealing complex system characteristics, such as multiscale interactions, self-organizing behaviors, and emergent phenomena.
 Parallel simulation has also demonstrated its capability of dealing with large-scale detailed models by harnessing the collective power of parallel computing platforms.
-However, simulation often lacks a certain level of realism-reproducing realistic network traffic and operational conditions in simulation is labor-intensive and error-prone. - -Emulation (e.g., ModelNet [Vahdat et al. 2002] and EmuLab [White et al. 2002]) provides a good balance between controllability and accuracy, whereas real applications can run directly in a native operating environment.
+However, simulation often lacks a certain level of realism-reproducing realistic network traffic and operational conditions in simulation is labor intensive and error prone. - -Emulation (e.g., ModelNet [Vahdat et al. 2002] and EmuLab [White et al. 2002]) provides a good balance between controllability and accuracy, whereas real applications can run directly in a native operating environment.
 However, like physical testbeds, its scale and capability is limited by the physical limitations of the underlying platform, such as the processing power, and the network bandwidth and latency.

-A testbed capable of performing large-scale experiments, providing diverse network scenarios and network conditions, maintaining accurate representation of the operation of the target applications, and supporting high-throughput high-capacity network transactions remains elusive.
+A testbed capable of performing large-scale experiments, providing diverse network scenarios and network conditions, maintaining accurate representation of the operation of the target applications, and supporting high-throughput, high-capacity network transactions remains elusive.

 Broadly defined, simulation and emulation differ in the scope of the network functions being examined.
-Simulation consists of software modules necessary for representing the network elements (such as links, switches, and end hosts) and the transactions between them (such as packets and protocols).
+Simulation consists of software modules necessary for representing the network elements (e.g., links, switches, and end hosts) and the transactions between them (e.g., packets and protocols).
 In contrast, emulation provides a runtime environment for conducting network experiments with unmodified applications running on virtual machines or with virtual network stacks, and interacting with real operating system interfaces and libraries.
 Only the network traffic between the applications is modulated to represent the target network conditions.
-We observe that both simulation and emulation provide a good level of controllability and reproducibility: one can specify the detailed configuration of the target network (such as the network topology, and bandwidth and delay of individual links) relatively easily, and conduct simulation or emulation experiments in a repeated fashion.
+We observe that both simulation and emulation provide a good level of controllability and reproducibility: one can specify the detailed configuration of the target network (e.g., the network topology, and bandwidth and delay of individual links) relatively easily, and conduct simulation or emulation experiments in a repeated fashion.
 However, their expected capabilities differ significantly.